MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies

-Furthermore, we compare the different simulations to understand the impact of each physical prescription choice on the shape of the MZR.
+Furthermore, we can compare the different simulations to understand the impact of each physical prescription choice on the shape of the MZR.
 First, we note that the efficient SF, bursty SF, and variable IMF runs all show characteristically shallower MZRs than the high $\epsilon_{\rm ff}$ simulation.
 This is likely due to the fact that compared to the other three models, the high $\epsilon_{\rm ff}$ run preferentially forms stars in lower-density gas.
 This means that stellar feedback in the high $\epsilon_{\rm ff}$ is better coupled to the ISM, driving more powerful outflows that are capable of ejecting enriched gas further out of low-mass galaxies (and limiting subsequent star formation), thus producing a steeper MZR.
 Next, considering the bursty SF run, we find that a stronger feedback prescription for the same stellar populations tends to reduce the overall normalization of the MZR, by strengthening outflows and removing enriched gas -- impacting both the mass and abundance of a galaxy at later times.
 In contrast, the variable IMF simulation produces more massive stars for a given stellar population.
-While these massive stars can increase the amount of feedback, this is not guaranteed for a very shallow IMF slope (see Appendix \ref{app:nSN}) and the dominant effect is to reduce the final mass of the galaxy (measured after mass-loss due to winds/SNe) while also increasing the gas-phase metallicity of each galaxy since massive stars yield more metals.
-The presence of hypernovae can further exacerbate the impact of massive stars, by injecting comparatively more oxygen than supernovae \citep[e.g.][]{Nomoto:2006}, while also increasing the strength of feedback and thus reducing the final stellar masses of galaxies.
+Such massive stars will drive stronger feedback and reduce the final mass of the galaxy (measured after mass-loss due to winds/SNe) while also increasing the gas-phase metallicity of each galaxy since massive stars yield more metals.
+The presence of hypernovae can further exacerbate this process, by injecting comparatively more oxygen than supernovae \citep[e.g.][]{Nomoto:2006}, while also increasing the strength of feedback and thus reducing the final stellar masses of galaxies.